 Youth Courthouse Project Committee

-The Youth Courthouse Project Committee is changing the date of its monthly meeting from the first Wednesday to the second Tuesday of every month (September - May).
+The Youth Courthouse Project Committee will generally meet on the second Tuesday of every month (September - May), unless otherwise noted.
 Meetings will be held at 12:15 p.m. in the upstairs conference room of the Bar Association building.
+The dates are:

 The Youth Courthouse Project Committee conducts courthouse tours of the Circuit Court for middle school students and has expanded its tours to several high schools as well as Montgomery College students over recent years.
 This year we have a record-breaking number of tours scheduled for the 2015-16 school year.
 The tours provide students with a great deal of information about the legal system, important legal issues impacting young people, including information about drugs and alcohol, and career opportunities.
 The students meet in the lobby level and then visit with the State's Attorney's Office, which provides a wonderful and informative presentation about criminal issues, drugs, alcohol and related matters, and engages the students in a mock trial.
 The students then visit with either the Administrative Judge or other available judge for a perspective from the bench and have the opportunity to ask questions, which are usually very insightful.
 The Sheriff's Office also makes a presentation to the students and usually has a canine demonstration, which is always a hit with the students of all ages.
 Finally, when time permits, the students observe a hearing or trial to get the experience of real-life issues.
 Overall, these tours provide a great opportunity for students to learn about our legal system and important issues of the day.